michal-bootcamp/WDP-1904-01/README.md

 ## Conventions and good practices

+Branches should be named using the following format:

+{project name/number}-{task number}

-Beside project name and branch number/name your commit should contain short description of your work
+Each commit should contain project name, branch number and short description of your work.

+Commits should follow naming conventions as below:

+{project name/number}-{task number}-{short description}

 ## Usage

 This project has been created for learning purposes.
 It will utilise your skills in HTML, CSS/SCSS, Bootstrap and JS/jQuery.

 ## Troubleshooting

+Remember to add jQuery library if you want to tweak Bootstrap components.